dunxen/dunxen.dev/src/asmap.md

 # asmap

 Currently opt-in in Bitcoin Core since 0.20, asmap is a change to how Bitcoin Core ensures that it connects to a diverse set of outbound peers beyond just netgroup bucketing.
 It considers IP-to-ASN mappings to ensure diversity instead.
-ASNs (Autonomous System Numbers) are a scarcer resource than netgroups, and the mapping passed to Bitcoin Core
+ASNs (Autonomous System Numbers) are a scarcer resource than netgroups, and the mapping passed to Bitcoin Core by default map the gateway ASNs (bottlenecks) for IPs which have sole control over what a node with that IP would see (since P2P connections are currently not encrypted).

 ### Background reading